 Spouses and University-certified domestic partners of undergraduate, graduate, and professional students may use the Student Recreation Center for a fee and participate in recreational classes, workshops, and outdoor programs.
-In order to use the facility, a spouse or University-certified domestic partner must obtain a Student Family identification card from the Vanderbilt Card Office in Sarratt Student Center.
+In order to use the facility, a spouse or Universitycertified domestic partner must obtain a Student Family identification card from the Vanderbilt Card Office in Sarratt Student Center.
 Students should accompany their spouses and eligible partners to the Card Office.
-Spouses and University-certified domestic partners of medical students should obtain their cards from the Medical Center Card Office.
-Room 018 of the Medical Arts Building.
+Spouses and University-certified domestic partners of medical students should obtain their cards from the Medical Center Card Office, D-2107 Medical Center North.
 Spouses and partners may inquire at the main desk of the Student Recreation Center concerning registration and payment of fees after a University I.D. card has been obtained.